arkhangelsk/free-genai-bootcamp-2025/listening-comp/README.md

 - The goal was to find a solution that supports **natural-sounding Arabic**, offers **dialect options**, and integrates easily into the app.
 - I was quite impressed by Web Speech API that can generate voice pronunciation for each Arabic word which is supported in most modern browsers (Chrome, Edge, Safari).

+You can check my exploration of different text to speech options [here](text-to-speech-experiments/README.md).

-You can find my findings [here](../listening-comp/text-to-speech/README.md) I even tried different `edge-tts` voices.
+I even tried different `edge-tts` voices.
 Check it out [here](../listening-comp/text-to-speech/edge-tts-app/README.md) - App credit: [HuggingFace: Edge-TTS-Text-to-Speech](https://huggingface.co/spaces/innoai/Edge-TTS-Text-to-Speech)

 Overall, these uncertainties helped me acquire practical knowledge in: